 - BT does not replace your asthma medication.
 Instead, BT works with your asthma medications to give you added, long-lasting protection from serious asthma symptoms.

-- In a clinical trial, BT was also proven to reduce asthma attacks, emergency rooms visits for respiratory symptoms, and time lost from work, school, and other activities due to asthma symptoms.1
+- In a clinical trial, BT was also proven to reduce asthma attacks, emergency room visits for respiratory symptoms, and time lost from work, school, and other activities due to asthma symptoms.1

 Are you a BT candidate?

 You may be eligible for Bronchial Thermoplasty (BT) treatment if: